greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 [^fn5]: "[The Organizer-Effect in Embryonic Development](https://www.nobelprize.org/prizes/medicine/1935/spemann/lecture/)," Hans Spemann, Nobel Lecture, December 12, 1935
 [^fn6]: There's probably an analogy to be made to fourier analysis where the spatial modes are reconstructed in order of their principal components.
 Like decompressing a .JPEG file.
 [^fn7]: _Growth_, p38.
+[^fn8]: In the NCA model, an alpha value below 0.1 indicates a dead cell.
+[^fn9]: These "organisms" are actually _images of organisms_ in this context.

 <!-- _Now two organisms are exactly alike.
 Each grows and develops in a unique fashion within the limits that its environment permits.
 Every species, however, has its own way of growing, and each has its own rate of growth.
 The range of variations is overwhelming.
 In as little as three months, for example, one of the grasses native to tropical Ceylon, a bamboo, may shoot up to a height of 120 feet, as tall as a 12-story building, by growing at an average rate of 16 inches a day.
 A eucalyptus native to Uganda has been known to grow 45 feet in two years, whereas dwarf ivy generally grows one inch a year.
 The majestic sequoia of California, which starts out as a seed weighing only one three-thousandth of an ounce, may end up 270 feet tall, with a base diameter of 40 feet and a weight estimated at 6,200 tons.
 It takes more than 1,000 years for the sequoia to achieve the feat of multiplying 600 billion times in mass._